Elegant-Foundry/Elegant-Game-Engine/README.md

 ### Requirements

 - Linux desktop (primary target, other platforms may be supported in the future)
-- [List other dependencies as they become relevant, e.g., CMake, Python, Vulkan SDK, .NET, etc.]
+- TODO: create list of dependencies

 ### Building the Engine